 Greetings Internet Stranger and welcome to this Bronx Walking tour.
 As a native Manhattanite, I made my fair share of jokes about the Bronx in my younger days.
 “Is the Bronx just one giant zoo?”
 I would ask.
-“Clearly.
+Then I would answer, “Clearly.
 And the name of that zoo is Yankee Stadium.”

 24 Hours: Bronx Walking Tour